SecretBin-io/secretbin/README.md

 When you open SecretBin you are presented with form that allows you to submit a new secret.
 Any text and or file can make up a secret.
 Just add the text and or files and change the security options if you like.

 You may choose when the secret should expire.
-And yes all secrets must expire and one point.
+And yes all secrets must expire at one point.
 SecretBin is a tool for securely sharing information.
-Its not a storage service.
+It's not a storage service.

 If you want to you may also choose if your secret should self-destruct after someone reads it.
 I highly recommend setting this option and here is why:
 Imagine you have created a secret and want to share it with someone via e.g. email.
 If you haven't set a password, anyone can open the secret using the link.
 If the email account you're sending the secret to has been compromised, a malicious actor way obtain the secret by opening the link themselves.
 But at the very least the original recipient of the link will notice that someone had access to the link, since they can no longer open it.
-Now you can act accordingly and e.g. change the token you wanted to send.
+Now you can act accordingly and e.g. change the token you sent.

 ### Technical Workflow

 1. User A enters all the information for the secret (text, attached files and options).
 2. Generate a base key and encrypt secret in the browser (see [Encryption](#encryption))
-3. Send the encryption secret (excluding the base key) to the SecretBin server which stores it in a database.
+3. Send the encrypted secret (excluding the base key) to the SecretBin server which stores it in a database.
 4. The server returns the ID of the stored secret.
 5. Create a link using the secret ID and the base key in the following format: https://&lt;server&gt;/secret/&lt;id&gt;#encodeBase58(base key)
    - Note: The important bit is the **#**.
 The part after the **#** is called an [URI fragment](https://en.wikipedia.org/wiki/URI_fragment).
 Fragments are a special part of the URL which is not sent to web server with the request.
 This is important because we don't want SecretBin's server to know the key, otherwise the server would be able to decrypt the secret, which defeats the purpose.